Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Controllers/Storer/Readme.md

     ]
 ).store()

-#Update and flush in the results
+#Update and insert in the results
 MyFactorizer.__setitem__(
     "Dis_<Component>",
     [